 **Always consult your therapist and/or doctor if unsure about the safety of wheelchair operation or effects of medication.

 - Eliminating barriers

 Navigating in a power chair in an enclosed space is very difficult, especially if there are multiple hazards in the way.
 This can be more difficult if the hazards are low to the ground, making them much more difficult to see, especially if they are behind the user.
-Where barriers cannot be eliminated, ensure that there is adequate lighting, or warning to PWC drivers to have enough time to plan an avoidance route.
+Where barriers cannot be eliminated, ensure that there is adequate lighting, or warning so that power wheelchair drivers have enough time to plan an avoidance route.

 - Increasing spatial awareness of the user through blind spot sensors

 Seeing what is behind you without any sort of aid is difficult- driving a car with no mirrors or backup camera is unthinkable!
 Why are wheelchair users expected to drive without any sort of feedback?
 Braze Mobility makes blind spot sensors that provide 180 degrees of rear-view coverage, providing the user with feedback about obstacles in their environment.
 Other visual aids are also a possible solution to this problem- for a comparison of visual aids for wheelchair users, click here!